 Every team needs a captain, right?
 If you’re looking to build your resume or test out your leadership skills, intramural teams can be a great place to start.

-- I, the Participant whose signature appears below, wish to participate in the Intramural Programs during my tenure at Drew University and with the consent of the Drew University Division of Campus Recreation.
+- I, the Participant, wish to participate in the Intramural Programs during my tenure at Drew University and with the consent of the Drew University Division of Campus Recreation.
 I understand that my participation is completely voluntary, is not part of the University curriculum, and that I will suffer no penalty or detriment at or through Drew University if I elect not to participate.

 - I understand that my participation in these activities, as with any vigorous physical activity, may subject me to an increased risk of injury or even death.
 With full knowledge of such risk, I hereby agree to assume all risks associated with my participation in these activities.